plotdb/form/doc/widget.md

    - note that `widget.manager()` always returns an array (even if empty) to users by converting result from here automatically.
  - `readonly()`: return true if this widget is readonly.
  - `disabled()`: return true if this widget is disabled.
+ - `opsets`: optional, a list of dedicated opsets available for this widget.
+   - You can specify an opset without `id` or `name` here as a fallback opset, used along with terms wit `opset` left empty.

 ## errors